 Hogs-The fresh receipts were fairly liberal and as there were several loads carried over from yesterday the supply on sale was of good proportions.
-The market opened very slow and packers were bidding 21⁄2@5c lower than yesterday's general market.
-Sellers did not like the idea of selling any lower, and as a result it was some time before much done and the hogs moved toward the scales very slowly.
-The bulk of the early sales went at \$5.871/2@5.921/2, with some of the better grades as high as \$5.97%.
-The market, however, grew worse instead of and a decree is expected within thirty better as the morning advanced, and it finally took pretty good hogs to bring \$5.90.
-The most of the later sales went at \$5.871/2.
+The market opened very slow and packers were bidding 21/205c lower than yesterday's general market.
+Sellers did not like the idea of selling any lower, and as a result it was some time before much was done and the hogs moved toward the scales very slowly.
+The bulk of the early sales went at \$5.871/2@5.921/2, with some of the better grades as high as \$5.971/2.
+The market, however, grew worse instead of better as the morning advanced, and it finally took pretty good hogs to bring \$5.90.
+The most of the later sales went at